PChild/onshape-to-webots/README.md

 # onshape2webots
-Converts an onshape model for use in webots
+Converts an OnShape model for use in webots